-More than half of people who have drug problems also have a mental health problem, such as:
+Many people who have drug problems also have other mental health problems.
+Examples of mental health problems are:

-- Depression, which makes them feel very sad and tired.
+- Depression makes you feel very sad and tired.

-- Anxiety, which makes them feel nervous, worried, and afraid.
+- Anxiety makes you feel nervous, worried, and afraid.

-- Bipolar disorder, which makes their moods change back and forth.
-They might be full of energy, excited, or even angry, and then feel sad, tired, and hopeless.
+- Bipolar disorder makes your mood change back and forth.
+You might be full of energy, excited, or angry.
+Then you might feel sad, tired, and hopeless.

-- Antisocial personality disorder, which makes it hard to have good relationships and care about other people's feelings.
+- Antisocial personality disorder makes it hard to have good relationships and care about other people's feelings.

-If someone feels really bad, they might try to make it better by using drugs.
-Unfortunately, that doesn't usually work for very long.
+- Also, if someone feels really bad, they might try to make it better by using drugs.
+But that doesn't usually work for very long.
 Instead, they may become addicted to drugs and then feel even worse than before.

 A drug problem can make another mental health problem worse and vice versa.
 Someone with a drug and other mental health problem needs treatment for both at the same time to get better.
 People who think they have both problems should tell their doctor.